Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 The increase in gas during pregnancy is caused by the higher level of progesterone in your body leading to an increase in digestive issues.

-Normally when you get your period progesterone levels plummet helping the bloat disappear.
+Normally when you get your period, progesterone levels plummet, helping the bloat disappear.

 8. Headaches

-Again, another issue caused by hormonal changes is headaches.
+Another issue caused by hormonal changes is headaches.

 These headaches can also be bought on if you are dehydrated and not drinking enough water and if you are anemic.

-9. Stuffy nose or having a cold
+9. Stuffy Nose or Having a Cold

-If you are suffering from a blocked nose or cold-like symptoms then this could also be seen as a weird early indicator of pregnancy.
+If you are suffering from a blocked nose or cold-like symptoms, then this could also be seen as a weird early indicator of pregnancy.

-10. Food aversions and cravings
+10. Food Aversions and Cravings

-11. Mood swings
+11. Mood Changes

 Crying when someone gets voted off a TV show?
 Or in floods of tears as your WiFi won’t be fixed until next Tuesday?